mihirjari/MERN-Blog-Project/README.md

 # Important Step to follow before starting:
 1. Open client folder in Terminal and write "npm install" to fetch all the dependencies of React.
+2. Similarly, open Server folder in terminal and write "npm install".